 What is Fannie Mae?

 The entity that holds great power in the conventional mortgage market is Fannie Mae.
-Fannie Mae is America's largest mortgage buyer, a private corporation, which buys mortgage loans in the secondary mortgage market.
+Fannie Mae is America's largest mortgage buyer, a quasi-government entity, which buys mortgage loans in the secondary mortgage market.
 Because Fannie Mae would end up with the properties back if borrowers default, Fannie Mae has a strong interest in setting forth stringent guidelines to lessen the chance a borrower will go into foreclosure.

 Fannie Mae revised its guidelines and now addresses separate waiting periods depending on the type of foreclosure.